Domestic Violence Attorney – Sacramento – Free Consultation

 Domestic violence is abuse that is punishable in both the criminal and civil courts.
 Abuse is an act of violence perpetrated by an abuser on a victim.
 For the victim to be awarded a restraining order, they must share a close relationship with the abuser.
 Domestic violence can happen to men as well as women.

 Domestic Violence Restraining Orders & Civil Harassment Orders

-A domestic violence restraining order is a court order restraining a party from abusing another person who they share a close relationship.
-Abuse includes physical violence, verbal attacks, emotional distress, economic restrictions and sexual attacks or molestation.
+A domestic violence restraining order is a court order that restrains one person from abusing another person with whom they share a close relationship.
+Abuse includes physical violence, sexual attacks, molestation, verbal attacks, emotional distress and economic restraints .
 Civil harassment are requests made by those who are not sharing a close relationship.

 Acts of Domestic Violence

 Domestic violence is a pattern of behavior involving abuse by one person against another in a domestic setting.
 A domestic setting is found when you and another person share a close relationship such as a marriage or cohabitation.
 Should you be harassed by someone whom you do not share a domestic setting, then you can file a civil harassment restraining order.

 Abuse is found when a perpetrator commits one of the following acts:

 - Intentionally or recklessly causes or attempts to cause bodily injury or sexual assault;

 - Intentionally or recklessly causes or attempts to cause a sexual assault;

 - Places a person in reasonable apprehension of imminent serious bodily injury to that person or to another; or,